bkthomps/PassKeep/README.md

 ## Building
 Run `make` and follow the instructions printed out.
-Minimum python versions: 3.8.12+, 3.9.7+, 3.10.0+
-Minimum OS versions: MacOS 11+

 ## Cryptographic Implementation
-Whenever the user creates an account, the password is normalized and that normalized password is considered the main key.
-In addition, a secret key of 32 cryptographically random bytes is created.
-A cryptographically random salt of 32 bytes is then created and used to get the hash of the main key using PBKDF2 with 250 000 iterations.
-The hashed main key and the secret key are then combined by applying the xor on each bit to produce the auth key, and the previously generated salt is the auth salt.
-Furthermore, 32 more cryptographically random bytes are created which will be considered the crypt salt, and the same  hashing algorithm is applied with the main key to derive the crypt hash.
-The secret key is saved to the keychain of the computer, and the username, auth key, auth salt, and crypt salt are saved to the local database.
-The crypt key is required to encrypt and decrypt vault information, and thus is not stored.
-The auth key is stored for verification that the password is correct when the user wishes to perform a further action requiring authentication.
+Whenever the user creates an account, two cryptographically random salts of 256 bits are created, one of them being the auth salt and the other the crypt salt.
+An auth key is then created by using the PBKDF2-HMAC-SHA256 algorithm with 250 000 iterations on the password and auth salt combination.
+A crypt key is created in the same way by applying the same algorithm to the password and crypt salt combination.
+This results in two different keys: the auth key, and the crypt key.
+The auth key, auth salt, and crypt salt are stored in the database along with the username.
+The crypt key and plaintext password are not stored.

-Whenever the user wishes to perform a command that requires authentication, they must provide the password, which will be normalized to create the main key.
-The secret key will be retrieved from the computer's keychain.
-The crypt key will then be generated using the crypt salt which is in the database by applying the PBDKF2 algorithm with 250 000 iterations onto the provided man key and crypt salt and then applying an xor on each bit of that with the secret key.
-The same will be done to retrieve the auth key but by using the auth salt.
-The auth key will then be retrieved from the database to verify that the password was correct.
-This auth key has no cryptographic value in encrypting and decrypting vault passwords or the crypt key, and is only used for failing fast by letting the user know that the password is incorrect.
-The auth key and salt would produce gibberish if a malicious user were to try and use it to decrypt vault passwords.
+Whenever the user performs an operation requiring authorization, they must provide the password.
+The password and auth salt from the database are used on the same password hashing algorithm to produce the auth key again.
+If both auth keys do not match, the user's password is incorrect.
+This step is only used for determining if the password is correct, and a malicious attacker could not use any information in the database to decrypt vault passwords.
+To decrypt vault passwords, the crypt key is needed, and is not stored in the database.
+To generate the crypt key, the password and crypt salt combination are used in the same hashing algorithm.

-Whenever the user wishes to create a vault, the information is encrypted using AES in CBC mode with a cryptographically random initialization vector.
-The initialization vector and encrypted fields are then stores to the database.
-Whenever the user wishes to retrieve vault information, the crypt key (which is generated from the main key and secret key) and initialization vector is used to decrypt the vault information.
+With the crypt key, the user can encrypt and decrypt vaults.
+Vault information is encrypted using AES in CBC mode with a cryptographically random initialization vector.
+The initialization vector and encrypted fields are then stored in the database.
+Whenever the user wishes to retrieve vault information, the crypt key and initialization vector are used to decrypt the vault information.